-ACADEMIC ADVISING — Academic Advising Specialists help all new students with the academic planning process as well as to explore life and career goals.
-Advisers share information about campus resources, educational options including choice of major, and academic policies and procedures.
-Students begin to work with their Academic Advisers during New Student Orientation prior to the beginning of classes.
+ACADEMIC ADVISING — Academic Advising Specialists help all new students and nursing majors with the academic planning process as well as to explore life and career goals.
+Advisors share information about campus resources, educational options including choice of major, and academic policies and procedures.
+Students begin to work with their Academic Advisors during New Student Orientation prior to the beginning of classes.

 PERSONAL COUNSELING — Personal Counseling staff helps all students with problems such as depression, anxiety, and other behavioral concerns that interfere with their academic and social life on campus through individual, group or couples counseling, crisis intervention, or brief problem-solving sessions.
 Through the counseling process, students may explore their interpersonal relationships and their college experience.
 Personal Counseling staff is also available to talk with students or groups on personal development topics such as assertiveness, eating disorders, date rape, and conflict resolution.
 The personal counselor(s) may refer students to other professional services when necessary.

 The Tower is an online newspaper published by Graceland students that covers the happenings of the campus community in addition to voicing student and faculty opinion.
 Two print versions are published per year.
 The Vespiary is a student-run literary magazine produced annually.
 The Acacia is the university yearbook, which is also published by students.
 All three of these publications are under the supervision of sponsors.

 The Eugene E. and Julia Travis Closson Physical Education Center includes an indoor pool; a 200 meter indoor track; weight room; and badminton, basketball, tennis and volleyball courts.
 Outdoor facilities include two small lakes, an 18-hole disc golf course, the Hal McKain Tennis Courts, and the Bruce Jenner Sports Complex with the Ackerley 400 meter outdoor track, the Rasmussen soccer field, and the Huntsman football field.
 By special arrangement, Graceland students are welcome to join the Lamoni Golf and Country Club.